paradigm-lab/C-Programmes/README.md

 # C Programmes
-Calculate the area for the shape
+Calculate the area of the rectangle -> "rectangle.c"

-Sum of the arry
+Sum of two array and store the sum in third array -> "array_sum.c"